A significant braking of trade expansion had been forecast for 2011,

 Sources: IMF International Financial Statistics, Global Trade Information Services GTA database, national statistics.

-calculations provide trade figures based on financial transactions for the goods and services.
+1. World exports of goods measured on a balance of payments basis were up 20% in 2011.
+Balance of payments calculations provide trade figures based on financial transactions for the goods and services.
 Normally, trade in goods figures use data compiled by customs authorities and reflect the physical movement of goods across borders, while BOP statistics record transactions that involve change of ownership.
-Therefore when figures combining or comparing goods and services are needed, balance of payments data are used.back to text
+Therefore when figures combining or comparing goods and services are needed, balance of payments data are used.

-2. The IMF World Economic Outlook, the OECD Economic Outlook, the UN DESA World Economic Situation and Prospects and other national sourcesback to text
+2. The IMF World Economic Outlook, the OECD Economic Outlook, the UN DESA World Economic Situation and Prospects and other national sources back to text

-“Forecasting international trade: A time series approach’, OECD Journal: Journal of Business Cycle Measurement and Analysis, vol. 2: 157-176.
+3. Keck, Alexander, Raubold, Alexander and Truppia, Alessandro (2009) “Forecasting international trade: A time series approach’, OECD Journal: Journal of Business Cycle Measurement and Analysis, vol. 2: 157-176.
 The model has been extended and further improved since publication and also includes estimations for emerging economies, such as China. back to text